saitaiky/notebook/docs/docs/cloud-computing/aws/database/elastic-cache.md

 :::cautionImportant points
 - Amazon ElastiCache for Memcached does not support Multi-AZ for high availability.
+- You can use `CreateCacheCluster` API action to create a new ElastiCache cluster.
+- Each node is an EC2 instance, thus you can set its `CacheNodeType` parameter to choose the underlying EC2 instance type of the cluster.
 :::

 > Reference: [Scaling ElastiCache for Memcached clusters](https://docs.aws.amazon.com/AmazonElastiCache/latest/mem-ug/Scaling.html#Scaling.Memcached.Vertically)